sinaure/instant/README.md

 192.168.99.100 instant-host
 ```

-* start the app in dev mode (qualification to production phase):
+* start the app in dev mode:

 ```
 mvn clean install